coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 ### Where can I pick up my orchids?

 At my home in Pleasant Grove.
 I'm not posting my home address here, but I will send it out to each individual directly once the orders close.

+### How can I help?

+I do not need any assistance at this time, but if the order ends up gigantically huge I may solicit volunteers for help in dividing up the orchids in the shipment.

+### Who are you?

+My name is Cory Klein.
+I am a long-time Utah resident, avid gardener, and a programmer by trade.
+I am married and have 3 young boys.

+### How can I contact you?

+For general questions, please leave them in the comment form below.
+If you contribute to the order you will receive my phone number, email address, and home street address.